 If your proxy will be called from browser-based applications, you’ll need to configure CORS headers to allow the browser to send and read the encryption headers.
 The key requirement is exposing the EHBP headers in both directions:Implementation Example

-Beyond the required EHBP headers, you can use custom headers to implement your own application-level protocols between the client and proxy.
-This is where you build your authentication, rate limiting, user tracking, and other business logic.Request Headers
+Beyond the required EHBP headers, you can use custom HTTP headers to build your own application-level protocols between the client and proxy.
+Since EHBP only encrypts bodies, headers remain visible to the proxy — which means you can authenticate users, track requests, implement rate limiting, or pass feature flags without any of that metadata reaching the enclave.Request Headers

 Response Headers

-Similarly, your proxy can add custom headers to responses that the client can read.
-This is useful for communicating rate limit information, cost tracking, request IDs for debugging, or any other metadata:Access-Control-Expose-Headers configuration for browsers to access them.
+Your proxy can add custom headers to responses that the client can read.
+This is useful for communicating rate limit information, cost tracking, or request IDs for debugging:Access-Control-Expose-Headers configuration for browsers to access them.

 Security Considerations